ruishizou/sea-lab-space.github.io/content/contact/index.md

         #### Q: What opportunities are there for collaboration within SEA Lab and across other labs?

         A: Collaboration is an essential skill for researchers.
-We encourage (while not enforce :)) collaboration within the team and across other labs.
+We encourage (while not enforce) collaboration within the team and across other labs.
 Feel free to reach out to anyone for potential collaboration, whether it's joining their projects or inviting them to join yours.

         #### Q: What's the vibe working in SEA Lab?

-        A: As you can probably tell, SEA Lab gathers a group of people who love what they do and are driven to make real-world impacts.
+        A: We love what we do.
+We are dedicated to make real-world impacts.
 We only do high-quality research and build great stuff.
-Yes, we may work hard, but we play harder.
+And yes, we may work hard, but we play harder.

         #### Q: How does compensation work for SEA Lab members?

         A: Ph.D. students will receive full support (tuition waiver + stipend) as outlined by the DBMI/CS programs.
-We aim to provide as many RAs as possible, with TAs as a backup (which can be a fun and rewarding experience too!)
+We aim to provide as many RAs as possible, with TAs as a backup (which can be a fun and rewarding experience too)
-        Unfortunately, we cannot offer paid opportunities for undergraduate or master's RAs, and Columbia policy does not allow us to pay remote interns :(
+        Unfortunately, we cannot offer paid opportunities for undergraduate or master's RAs, and Columbia policy does not allow us to pay remote interns.